ewulczyn/ewulczyn.github.io/_posts/2015-03-16-AB Testing with Multinomial Data.md

-In truth, banner A is 6% better than banner B. For this particular run, our method is 95% certain that banner A is between (-1.542%, 8.604%) better than banner B. To test the accurracy of the method, we can repeat the exercise from above of repeatedly generating confidence intervals and seeing if our x% confidence intervals cover the true percent difference x% of the time.
+In truth, banner A is 6% better than banner B. For this particular run, our method is 95% certain that banner A is between (-1.542%, 8.604%) better than banner B. To test the accuracy of the method, we can repeat the exercise from above of repeatedly generating confidence intervals and seeing if our x% confidence intervals cover the true percent difference x% of the time.
 You will see that they do: